EfeAgare/Merchant-Payout/README.md

 ```

 ## Setup
-- Ensure you have [ruby](https://rvm.io/rvm/install) installed on your device
+- Ensure you have [ruby](https://rvm.io/rvm/install) installed on your device and also [redis](https://phoenixnap.com/kb/install-redis-on-mac)

   ```
    Ruby = 3.0.0